A circle and a hyperbola living in one plot

 Eigenvalues and dynamical systems

-\[M(\mu) = \begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\]for some real parameter \(\mu\).
+\[M(\mu) = \begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\]for real \(\mu\).
 The eigenvalues \(\lambda\) of \(M\) satisify the equation \(\mu^2 + \lambda^2 = 1.\) Letting \(\mu = x\) and \(\lambda = y+zi\) recovers the plot of \(x^2 + (y+iz)^2 = 1.\)

-\[\begin{align*} \mu < -1&: M(\mu) \text{ has a pair of complex conjugate eigenvalues} \\ \mu = -1&: M(\mu) \text{ only has one eigenvalue}, \lambda = 0 \\ 0< \mu < 1&: M(\mu) \text{ has one +ve and one -ve eigenvalue} \\ \mu = 1&: M(\mu) \text{ only has one eigenvalue}, \lambda = 0 \\ \mu > 1&: M(\mu) \text{ has a pair of complex conjugate eigenvalues} \end{align*}\]We are sometimes interested in the magnitude of the eigenvalues.
-We can see that \(\vert \lambda \vert = \sqrt{y^2+z^2}\) is the radius of the \(yz\)-plane.
-Again just from the plot we can guess / see that
+\[\begin{align*} \mu < -1&: M(\mu) \text{ complex conjugate eigenvalues} \\ \mu = -1&: M(\mu) \text{ repeated eigenvalue } \lambda = 0 \\ -1 < \mu < 1&: M(\mu) \text{ one }+\text{ve and one }-\text{ve real eigenvalue} \\ \mu = 1&: M(\mu) \text{ repated eigenvalue } \lambda = 0 \\ \mu > 1&: M(\mu) \text{ complex conjugate eigenvalues} \end{align*}\]Sometimes, we care not just about the eigenvalues themselves, but their magnitude.
+From the plot, \(\vert \lambda \vert = \sqrt{y^2 + z^2}\) is simply the radial distance in the \(yz\)-plane.
+By looking the plot, we can observe:

-\[\begin{align*} \vert\lambda\vert\leq1 &\iff \mu \in [-\sqrt{2}, \sqrt{2}], \\ \vert\lambda\vert<1 &\iff \mu \in (-\sqrt{2}, \sqrt{2}) \backslash \{0\}. \end{align*}\]Understanding of the eigenvalues of \(M(\mu)\) is generally useful if \(M(\mu)\) shows up in a dynamical system.
-For example let’s consider the system \(\mathbf{v}_{n+1} = M(\mu)^2 \mathbf{v}_n\), then
+\[\begin{align*} \vert\lambda\vert\leq1 &\iff \mu \in [-\sqrt{2}, \sqrt{2}], \\ \vert\lambda\vert<1 &\iff \mu \in (-\sqrt{2}, \sqrt{2}) \backslash \{0\}. \end{align*}\]Understanding of the eigenvalues of \(M(\mu)\) becomes particularly useful when \(M(\mu)\) appears in a dynamical system.
+Consider:

-\[\begin{align*} \mathbf{v}_{n+1} &= M(\mu)^2\begin{bmatrix} x \\ y \end{bmatrix} \\ &=\begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\begin{bmatrix} x \\ y \end{bmatrix} \\ &=\begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\begin{bmatrix} (1+\mu)y \\ (1-\mu)x \end{bmatrix}\\ &= (1-\mu^2) \begin{bmatrix} x \\ y \end{bmatrix} \\ &= (1-\mu^2)\mathbf{v}_n. \end{align*}\]Curiously, we see that the origin is a stable fixed point if and only if \(\vert1-\mu^2\vert \leq 1\), which is equivalent to \(\mu \in [-2,2]\) as well as \(\vert\lambda\vert \leq 1\).
-Similarly, the origin is an asymptotically stable fixed point if and only if \(\vert 1-\mu^2\vert < 1\) if and only if \(\vert \lambda \vert < 1.\) This hints at a relationship between eigenvalues and stability.
+\[\begin{align*} \mathbf{v}_{n+1} &= M(\mu)^2\begin{bmatrix} x \\ y \end{bmatrix} \\ &=\begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\begin{bmatrix} x \\ y \end{bmatrix} \\ &=\begin{bmatrix} 0 & 1+\mu \\ 1-\mu & 0 \end{bmatrix}\begin{bmatrix} (1+\mu)y \\ (1-\mu)x \end{bmatrix}\\ &= (1-\mu^2) \begin{bmatrix} x \\ y \end{bmatrix} \\ &= (1-\mu^2)\mathbf{v}_n. \end{align*}\]So the origin is a stable fixed point if and only if \(|1 - \mu^2| \leq 1 \iff \mu \in [-2, 2]\), which matches the condition \(|\lambda| \leq 1\).
+Similarly, the origin is asymptotically stable if and only if \(|1 - \mu^2| < 1 \iff |\lambda| < 1\).

 More examples